Maximin Headway Control of Automated Vehicles for System Optimal Dynamic Traffic Assignment in General Networks: Sensitivity analysis of the headway control for SO-DTA

 \section{Sensitivity analysis of the headway control for SO-DTA}

 This section proposes a sensitivity-based algorithm to solve the SO-DTA problem.
-We first transform the discretized version of the headway-dependent SO-DTA formulation into mixed integer linear programming (MILP) given an exogenous headway variable $\textbf{h}$, as shown in \ref{app:MILP}, then the sensitivity-based algorithm is presented.
+We first transform the discretized version of the headway-dependent SO-DTA formulation into linear programming (LP) given an exogenous headway variable $\textbf{h}$, as shown in \ref{app:MILP}, then the sensitivity-based algorithm is presented.